haberdashPI/german_track/_research/plans.md

 - subject variance only (not mcca), (looks at separate mccas?)
   - do this for the collapsed power version (if that's good just go from there)
 - can we group all frequencies (just power)?
+  - no; can we treat them as different features?
 - convert power difference (difference of hit v miss) so we can visually compare right next to one another, combine everyting into one plot
 - optimize window for spatial as well (different window than object)